mirno/brumaherofilter/README.md

 Get python working on the command line.
 Install [python pandas library](https://pandas.pydata.org/) using pip
 > python -m pip install pandas
+Create a data folder this git repo.
+(This will be ignored by git)
+> mkdir data

 ## Example:
 ```